tytydraco/yessleep/out/The_kids_TV_show_I_was_in_as_a_child_was_cursed_Ive_been_in_witness_protection_ever_since.md

 The alarms went off this morning.

 I knew it was Luke escaping.
 It's been quiet ever since he left.
 Nobody has come to check my eyes.

 The hallways are empty.

-There was another execution this morning.
+There was another execution.

 This time it was Evangeline doing the honors, dressed in the filthy rags of her old costume, her pirate hat nestled on her head.
 I turned it off when she started screaming with laughter, throwing the severed head into a crowd of horrified looking faces.
 I saw my cousins among them, glaring at the camera as if looking directly at me.

-When the crowd parted down the middle for a newly converted Luke wearing his costume, his pirate hat perfectly sitting on his head of curls, the stars in his eyes lighting up the dim morning, I destroyed my TV.
+When the crowd parted down the middle for a newly converted Luke wearing his costume, his pirate hat perfectly sitting on his head of curls, and the manic stars in his eyes lighting up the dim morning, I destroyed my TV.

 Maybe the bastard was right.